-For our very first Panel area, we will query a public API and display the results in a nice card layout:
+For our very first Panel area, we will query a third-party REST API and display the results in a nice card layout:

 You can install the Pluginkit as a basis or create the file structure we need manually, that's up to you.
 Also, it doesn't matter if you use the Plainkit or the Starterkit as a starting point.